zelosleone/pixi-build-backends/docs/index.md

 | [**`pixi-build-rust`**](./backends/pixi-build-rust.md) |  Cargo-based Rust applications and libraries |
 | [**`pixi-build-mojo`**](./backends/pixi-build-mojo.md) |  Mojo applications and packages |

-All backends are available through the [prefix.dev/pixi-build-backends](https://prefix.dev/channels/pixi-build-backends) conda channel and work across multiple platforms (Linux, macOS, Windows).
+All backends are available through the [prefix.dev/conda-forge](https://prefix.dev/channels/conda-forge) conda channel and work across multiple platforms (Linux, macOS, Windows).
+For the latest backend versions, you can extend the channel list with the [prefix.dev/pixi-build-backends](https://prefix.dev/channels/pixi-build-backends) conda channel, here we push the latest versions of the backends.

 ## 🛠️ Getting Started